Nicolai logo Larsen logo

 Here are some ways to celebrate Nicolai’s life and art:

-• A celebration of life will be held for family and friends on the common greens at the corner of Lawler and Roth next to our home in Chico on Sunday, May 25, at 11 a.m.
-Everyone is welcome, especially all the artists and musicians who touched our lives.
-Following the ceremony we will go to the house for refreshments and tapas.
-Bring collected flowers, petals, and leaves for a flower mandala, a chair, or a blanket if you need one, and if you would like to bring some food to share, make sure it does not require refrigeration or warming up in the house.
-Contact Marion if you would like to attend so we know how many people to expect.
+• A celebration of life was held for family and friends on the common greens at the corner of Lawler and Roth next to our home in Chico on Sunday, May 25, at 11 a.m.
+Everyone was welcome, especially all the artists and musicians who touched our lives. before the ceremony, we made a spiral flower mandala with flowers, petals and leaves.And following the ceremony we all went to the house for refreshments and tapas.
 In lieu of flowers, donations can be made in Nicolai’s name to the Chico Art Center.

-• Nicolai's studio will be open for the Chico Open Studios Art Tour, organized by the Chico Art Center, on October 11-12 and 18-19.
-This will be the final opportunity to visit his studio.
+• Nicolai's studio was also open for the Chico Open Studios Art Tour, organized by the Chico Art Center, on October 11-12 and 18-19.
+Check some of Nicolai's art on the Chico OSAT website HERE:

 Love and Light.
 Namaste!
 Marion with our sons and their partners, Kai and Abby, Bjorn and Lauren

-For more about Nicolai's art, visit Nicolai's page in the Chico Open Studios Art Tour Website and look around this website...
+For more about Nicolai's art, look around this website...